-Charges: Maplewood Man Had 8 Drinks Before Hit-And-Run That Killed John Benjamin
+Charges: Man Had 8 Double Vodkas At Maplewood Bar Before Hit-And-Run That Killed John Benjamin

-MINNEAPOLIS (WCCO) — The Maplewood man charged in the hit-and-run death of a deaf man in St. Paul was seen on video drinking eight alcoholic drinks before the incident, according to a criminal complaint.
+MINNEAPOLIS (WCCO) — The Maplewood man charged in the hit-and-run death of a Deaf man in St. Paul was seen on video drinking eight alcoholic drinks before the crash, according to a criminal complaint.

 Fifty-seven-year-old Robert Kinney faces a felony charge of criminal vehicular homicide in the death of 68-year-old John Benjamin.